-Anthocyanin from pigments are responsible for the red, purple, and blue colors of many fruits, vegetables, cereal grains, and flowers.
-They have long been the subject of investigation by botanists and plant physiologists because of their roles as pollination attractants and phytoprotective agents.
+Anthocyanin from pigments is responsible for the red, purple, and blue colors of many fruits, vegetables, cereal grains, and flowers.
+They have long been the subject of an investigation by botanists and plant physiologists because of their roles as pollination attractants and phytoprotective agents.

 Additionally, an interest in anthocyanin pigments has intensified today, because of their possible health benefits as dietary antioxidants.
 Over 300 structurally distinct anthocyanins have been identified in nature.
 Anthocyanins are one class of flavonoid compounds, which are widely distributed plant polyphenols.
 Flavonols, flavan-3-ols, flavones, flavanones, and flavanonols are additional classes of flavonoids that differ in their oxidation state from the anthocyanins.
 At least 5,000 naturally occurring polyphenolics have been identified, including over 2,000 flavonoids.

 The polyphenolic profile of fruit juices is likely to include flavonols, free and esterified phenolic acids, and procyanidins.
 Polyphenolics contribute to food and beverage color by serving as substrates for an enzyme to produce brown pigments.
 The procyanidins and condensed tannins provide astringency and bitterness in tea and wine.